druckenclam/reactjs101/Ch04/react-component-life-cycle.md

 	- componentDidMount()
 2. Updating
 	- componentWillReceiveProps(object nextProps): Invoked when a component is about to receive new props
-	- shouldComponentUpdate(object nextProps, object nextState): check if a component needs rerendering. forceUpdate() will bypass the check
+	- shouldComponentUpdate(object nextProps, object nextState): check if a component needs rerendering.
+This method is not called for the initial render or when forceUpdate() is used.
 	- componentWillUpdate(object nextProps, object nextState)
 	- componentDidUpdate(object prevProps, object prevState)
 3. Unmounting
 	- componentWillUnmount()

 Many readers may find Component Life Cycle abstract.
-We will be demonstrate it using an example below. 讀者可以發現當一開始載入元件時第一個會觸發 `console.log('constructor');`，依序執行 `componentWillMount`、`componentDidMount` ，而當點擊文字觸發 `handleClick()` 更新 `state` 時則會依序執行 `componentWillUpdate`、`componentDidUpdate`：
+We will be demonstrate it using an example below.
+When the component is loaded, we will see `console.log('constructor');`, `componentWillMount`, and `componentDidMount`; When the text is clicked and `handleClick()` updates `state`, `componentWillUpdate` and `componentDidUpdate` will be called.

 HTML Markup：
 ```html